GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 Here set a breakpoint at ????.

-Since you can't single step through an aplicaiton in the cloud debugger, it's more common to put the breakpoint at the end of the relevant block of code rather than at the beginning.
+Since you can't single step through an application in the cloud debugger, it's more common to put the breakpoint at the end of the relevant block of code rather than at the beginning.
 That way all variables have been set and can be inspected.